Q&A Webcast Episode: 6 November 2011

-In this 6 November 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on working for a minister, giving away unhealthy food, voting for horrible politicians, celebrating holidays, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 6 November 2011, I answered questions on working for a minister, giving away unhealthy food, voting for horrible politicians, celebrating holidays, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: As usual, I've been tending to Dr. Gimpy.
 Mostly though, I'm thrilled to announce the new web site for the webcast: Philosophy in Action!
 Be sure to check out the archives and the new options for contributing!